Q1-G/HR-administration-system/README.md

+README:
+This application was developed as a project HR administration system that captures the personal information of employees and their departments, in order for management to have an easy way of keeping track of the employees within the organisation.

-README: How to Run the T3 Stack Application Locally Prerequisites
+How to Run the T3 Stack Application Locally Prerequisites
 Before you begin, ensure you have met the following requirements: